PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/language.rst

 which will be in the file, and if there is any leading or trailing whitespace you must quote the string with single (``'``) or double (``"``) quotes.

-If you need to cut something off the end such as a quotation mark or a closing XML tag, see :ini-key:`[LanguageFile]:TrimRight`.
+If you need to cut something off the start or end such as a quotation mark or a closing XML tag, see :ini-key:`[LanguageFile]:TrimRight` and :ini-key:`[LanguageFile]:TrimLeft`.

 .. ini-key:: [LanguageFile]:Section